Azure/azure-sdk-for-net/sdk/appconfiguration/README.md

 Azure App Configuration is a managed service that helps developers centralize their application and feature settings simply and securely.

-- [Azure.Data.AppConfiguration][app_config] allows you to create and manage application configuration settings and retrieve their revisions from a specific point in time
+- [Azure.Data.AppConfiguration][app_config] allows you to create and manage application configuration settings and retrieve their revisions from a specific point in time.

 ## Contributing